 During application review, the reviewing body shall determine that concurrency exists at the time when the impacts of development will occur.
-Compliance with this requirement shall be sufficient to satisfy the concurrency requirements of RCW 58.17.110, RCW 58.17.060, and the Growth Management Act.
-The City reserves the right to deny approval to any application for development if concurrency is not met.
+Compliance with this requirement shall be sufficient to satisfy the concurrency requirements of RCW 58.17.110, RCW 58.17.060, and the a.

-a.
 The city reserves the right to require applicants to mitigate impacts to city-owned transportation facilities if the proposed project will cause the transportation facility to fall below the level of service standards adopted by the City of Mossyrock Comprehensive Plan for Future Development.